The Elect from the Great Tribulation

 palm branches – the palm branches that compare the Spirit of Christ, as “the Body of Christ,” entering New Jerusalem (Heaven) are compared to the palm branches that welcomed Christ, as “the son of man” to Jerusalem, in Matthew 21:8.

 Rev 7:13 -14

-who are these arrayed in white robes? – these are the saints from the Great Tribulation, the 42 months, and the reformation period that re-established the Sanctified Church; the “stone that struck the statue and grew into a great mountain” (Daniel 2:35).
+who are these arrayed in white robes? – these are the saints from the Great Tribulation, the 42 months, and the reformation period that re-established the Sanctified Church; the “stone that struck the statue (in the Reformation) and grew into a great mountain (the Sanctified Church)” (Daniel 2:35).

 One might question whether “elect from every tribe and nation” could be part of this time period.
 In Revelation 13:3, we read that “the whole earth was amazed and followed after the beast.”
-Indeed, the Bible does not just imagine “Europe” in this time period.
+Indeed, the Bible does not just speak of “Europe” in the time of the Great Tribulation.
 The great harlot sat on “many waters” (Rev 17:1) throughout Asia, South America, North America, and Africa.

 they have washed their robes – in Revelation 12:11, we are told that those in the Great Tribulation overcame “because of the blood of the Lamb.”
 They obtained salvation, even though they were not sanctified by the Spirit of God.